 Training Director

-Craig Haen, Ph.D., RDT, CGP, LCAT, FAGPA has been working clinically with people impacted by interpersonal, developmental, and familial trauma for over 20 years.
-He provides acute crisis intervention following acts of violence and atrocity, trains crisis teams and schools in responding to mass trauma events, and has consulted with organizations on the implementation of trauma-informed care.
+Craig Haen, Ph.D., RDT, CGP, LCAT, AGPA-F (he/him) has been working clinically with people impacted by interpersonal, familial, racial and attachment trauma for over 20 years.
+He provides acute crisis intervention following acts of violence and atrocity; trains crisis teams and schools in responding to mass trauma events; and has consulted with organizations in the fields of arts education, social justice advocacy, global development, legal services, and community intervention on the implementation of trauma-responsive practices.
 He has a private practice in White Plains, New York where he treats children, adolescents, adults, and families.
-Dr. Haen is a graduate adjunct faculty member at New York University and Lesley University.
-He has published widely on both clinical practice and research, and is editor of four books, including Creative Arts-Based Group Therapy with Adolescents: Theory and Practice with Nancy Boyd Webb and Handbook of Child and Adolescent Group Therapy with Seth Aronson.
-He serves on the Editorial Boards of The International Journal of Group Psychotherapy and The Arts in Psychotherapy, where he has guest edited two Special Issues on the arts and trauma treatment.
-In addition, he is a Fellow of the American Group Psychotherapy Association, where he co-chairs the Community Outreach Task Force, a group that provides both frontline and secondary support in response to trauma events in diverse communities.
+Dr. Haen taught at the Undergraduate, Masters, Doctoral, and Continuing Education levels for over a decade at New York University, Lesley University, Adelphi, Sacred Heart University, and Manhattanville College.
+He has published widely on both clinical practice and research, and is the editor of four books, including Creative Arts-Based Group Therapy with Adolescents: Theory and Practice with Nancy Boyd Webb and Handbook of Child and Adolescent Group Therapy with Seth Aronson.
+He serves on the Editorial Boards of The International Journal of Group Psychotherapy, The German Medical Science Journal of Arts Therapies, and The Arts in Psychotherapy, where he has guest edited two Special Issues on the arts and trauma treatment.
+In addition, Craig is a Fellow of the American Group Psychotherapy Association, where he co-chairs the Community Outreach Task Force, a group that provides both frontline and secondary support in response to trauma events in diverse communities; and chief trauma consultant for Horizons at Sacred Heart University, a program that seeks to address the opportunity gap for BIPOC children from Bridgeport, CT.